JohanLi/johan.li/README.md

 Provisioning is done manually using the `infra/setup.sh` script:

 1. Based on the Dockerfile, `flyctl` launches a new app and assigns it a shared IPv4 and a dedicated IPv6.
-2. These ip addresses are then used to create A and AAAA records in Cloudflare using Terraform.
+2. These ip addresses are then used to create a proxied AAAA record in Cloudflare using Terraform.
-3. An SSL certificate is created using `flyctl certs create`.
+   - Cloudflare automatically proxies the A record as well — explicitly proxying the A record won't work well with the shared IPv4.

 Deployments are done through `flyctl deploy`.